frostming/cachecontrol/docs/storage.rst

  Storing Cache Data
 ====================

-CacheControl comes with a few storage backends for storing your cache'd objects.
+CacheYou comes with a few storage backends for storing your cache'd objects.